Central northeastern Portuguese

 The central northeastern dialect of Brazilian Portuguese (dialeto nordestino central) is a dialect spoken in the central part of the Northeast Region, Brazil, in all the states of Rio Grande do Norte, Paraíba, Alagoas and Sergipe, much of the state of Pernambuco (except for the Zona da Mata and the Recife metropolitan area), north of Bahia, south of Ceará, southeastern of Piauí and a few regions of Maranhão.
-It has roughly about 53,000,000 native speakers and varies within the region.
 This dialect shares similarities between north coast, Baiano and Recifense dialects.
+It is spoken by the majority of Sertanejos and Matutos, as well as some Maranhenses.